MileHacker Logo

 Seasonal Overview

 Spring, from March to May, brings mild, pleasant temperatures.
-Daytime averages range from 10°C to 20°C, making it suitable for outdoor exploration.
+Daytime averages range from 10 degrees celsius to 20°C, making it suitable for exploring the outdoors.
 However, spring often includes windy conditions.
 Summer, spanning June to August, turns hot and humid.
 This season marks the East Asian monsoon, delivering the majority of the annual rainfall.
 Temperatures typically sit between 25°C and 30°C, frequently exceeding 35°C, coupled with high humidity.

 Autumn, from September to November, offers mild, dry conditions and generally clear skies.
-Many keep this in mind the most pleasant season for travel, with average temperatures around 15°C to 25°C. Winter, from December to February, gets cold and dry, occasionally bringing snowfall.
-Average temperatures range from -5°C to 5°C, sometimes dropping below -10°C. The annual precipitation for Zaozhuang averages 700-800 mm, with almost all falling during the summer months.
+Many keep this in mind the most pleasant season for travel, with typical temperatures around 15°C to 25°C. Winter, from December to February, gets cold and dry, occasionally bringing snowfall.
+Average temperatures range from -5°C to 5°C, sometimes dropping below -10°C. The annual precipitation for Zaozhuang averages 700-800 mm, with most falling over the summer.

 Climate Summary